UBC-MDS/rimager/README.md

   - `reduce_dimensions`: This function reduces the dimension of a given image by removing vertical and horizontal seams.
   - `img_filter`: This function applies a filter to a given image, altering the visual aesthetic.
 This includes options to blur and sharpen the image with varying degrees of strength.
 This filter effect is achieved through the application of a matrix convolution with the filter kernel and original image.
-  - `reducolor`: This function reduces the image colors to get the cartoonized color effect.
-This can be either white and black images or eight colors images.
+  - `reducolor`: This function reduces number of colors appearing on the image to have cartoonized color effect.

 ## Dependencies:

-  - R 3.6.1 or greater
-    - magick
-    - plotrix
-    - jpeg
-    - OpenImageR
+TODO

 ## Example

 This is a basic example which shows you how to solve a common problem: